7th October 2019 Editorial by: Paul Carton

 Q. What’s the role of a consultant in validating rapid micro methods?

-A. What I’ve found is that there are a lot of companies that would like to go down the path of implementing and validating rapid methods but unfortunately due to limited resources within those companies, they don’t have the experience or they don’t understand the validation expectations or the regulatory expectations that go into making an implementation strategy happen.
+A. What I’ve found is that there are a lot of companies that would like to go down the path of implementing and validating rapid methods.
+Still, unfortunately due to limited resources within those companies, they don’t have the experience or they don’t understand the validation expectations or the regulatory expectations that go into making an implementation strategy happen.
 So companies have turned to consultants who have spent considerable time working in this space to help them develop the strategies for identifying the right technology for putting a validation plan together, for putting a regulatory strategy together; where they can discuss their plans with the relevant authority and ultimately executing the plan.
 As a consultant, I’ve also reviewed the test data and written the final validation reports to bring everything together.
 So that makes use of appropriate resources on all sides when a consultant comes in.

 Q. Can you give me an example of why someone would hire a consultant such as yourself?